This DIY Home Speakeasy Room blog was written by a paid contributor. All photos were taken by Briana Colangelo.

 To complete my home speakeasy space, I incorporated some vintage looking furniture and accents to compliment my faux brick wall and ceiling tiles.
 I added some black curtain rods with thrifted curtains, created a wall collage out of old thrifted frames and added some prints from the prohibition era.
 I also changed out the light fixture and put in some amber colored lights to give the room a dimmer look.
 Threw in a new rug, vintage trunk and some decor pieces, and the room was complete!
 I am so thrilled with how this room turned out – it’s exactly what I was going for and it’s all thanks to Flex Glue MAX for helping to get this big project done!

 By Briana Colangelo

-Hi, I’m Bri and I’m a self-taught DIYer.
-I’ve been DIYing since I was little, and it has always been a passion of mine.
-Since buying our 1958 cape home one year ago, I have been slowly transforming each room in the house.
-I also share my designs and DIY projects as a content creator on Instagram @d.i.y.bri.
+Bri is a self-taught DIYer, who's had a passion for DIY projects since a young age.
+After buying a 1958 cape home, she has been slowly transforming each room in her house.
+Bri also shares her designs and DIY projects as a content creator on Instagram and TikTok @d.i.y.bri.